T of C

 open 7th string = 5th stopped in 11th position

-As discussed in Modality in Early Ming Qin Tablature.3 "diao" can refer either to a tuning or to a mode.
-"Ruibin" seems to be discussed usually as a tuning, but the modal characteristics are intriguing, especially in comparison to those of the shang mode.
+As discussed in Modality in Early Ming Qin Tablature "diao" can refer either to a tuning or to a mode.5 "Ruibin" seems to be discussed usually as a tuning rather than as a mode, perhaps because it uses a non-standard tuning.
+However, its modal characteristics are intriguing, especially in comparison to those of the standard tuning shang mode.

 Melodies that use this tuning include the following: